 That’s why it’s helpful to adopt a transdisciplinary point of view which allows you to account for and work with many different perspectives.

 That same desire for positive social change is what drives the University of San Diego’s Master of Engineering for Sustainability and Health (MESH) program.
 MESH is fueled by the same passion for positive social change that drives individuals to work at NGOs.
-The program offers a transdisciplinary approach, connecting you with a diverse network of professionals, all united in addressing pressing global challenges such as inequity, health crises and climate change.
+The program offers a transdisciplinary approach, connecting you with a network of professionals from different backgrounds, all united in addressing pressing global challenges such as inequity, health crises and climate change.

 Through its carefully crafted curriculum, MESH prepares graduates to collaboratively co-create innovative solutions that integrate various disciplines, leading to more comprehensive and impactful outcomes.
 If you’re seeking to make a meaningful difference and effect lasting change in our world, we invite you to see what our program has to offer.